gregory-scala/gregory-scala.github.io/_pages/research.md

 - **Do Racial and Ethnic Minorities Benefit from Supplemental Benefits in Medicare Advantage?**  (Job Market Paper) (Preliminary draft available upon request)
   <br/><br/>
-  *Abstract* This paper analyzes different factors that lead to the increasing enrollment of racial and ethnic minorities in Medicare Advantage plans as opposed to Traditional Fee for Service Medicare (Traditional Medicare; TM).
+  *Abstract:* This paper analyzes different factors that lead to the increasing enrollment of racial and ethnic minorities in Medicare Advantage plans as opposed to Traditional Fee for Service Medicare (Traditional Medicare; TM).
 Previous work has identified this patter, but the mechanism leading to this enrollment gap is largely unknown.
 I develop a model